DigitPaint/gitflow/web/exercises/rebase.md

 1. Change the commit message for the first commit
 2. Combine the "Fix node path in node.js example" commit with the first commit
-3. Split the "WIP" commit into two separate commits
+3. Split the "WIP" commit into two separate commits ("Add Typescript Hello World" and "Add Coffescript Hello World")

 And finally as a bonus step:

-3. Split the "Update readme" commit and combine the respective readme changes with the "Add Node.js Hello World" and "Add HTML + JavaSript Hello World" (this is easiest with a second interative rebase)
+3. Split the "Update readme" commit and combine the respective readme changes with the "Add Node.js Hello World" and "Add HTML + JavaSript Hello World" (this is easiest with a second interactive rebase)

 Good luck!